hvenev/wgconfd/README.md

 ---
 `wgconfd INTERFACE CONFIG` starts a process that manages some peers of a WireGuard interface.
 It adds/overwrites peers it knows about and removes peers once they disappear from its view.
 It leaves any peers it has never seen intact.

-TODO: Right now `wgconfd` does not persist its state across restarts.
-Restarting resets all endpoints and does not remove peers that disappeared from its view while it was down.

 Configuration
 ---